 The 19th century

 Paid employment was the exception rather than the rule for New Zealand women in the 19th century.
-In 1874 a fifth of women over 15 had paid jobs, and in 1891 still less than a quarter did.
-Domestic service, tailoring, shop work and, as the century wore on, factories absorbed most employed women.
+In 1874 a fifth of women over 15 had paid jobs, and in 1891 the proportion was still less than a quarter.
+Domestic service, tailoring, shop work and, as the century wore on, factory work absorbed most employed women.

 Women were excluded from many occupations.
 Banks, businesses, post and telegraph offices, teaching and nursing, and the professions and trades (apart from tailoring) were male-only or male-dominated.
 In the later 19th and early 20th centuries, women began working in many of these areas.
 Wages paid to women were substantially lower than – often about half of – those of men doing the same or similar work, and they were generally kept in low-level positions.

 Women almost invariably left paid work when they married.
-Many were probably happy to do so – running a household and raising children was a demanding job – but those who wished to continue in employment mostly could not do so.
+Many were probably happy to do so – running a household and raising children was a demanding job – but even those who wished to continue in employment mostly could not stay on.